proge-software/DevCamp/HOL/dotnet/04-devops-ci/README.md

 1. Click `OK` and `Clone`.

-1. Open Windows Explorer and copy the files from the `start` folder in this HOL and copy the contents into the folder you created above.
+1. Open Windows Explorer and copy the files from the `start` folder in this HOL (you should have it at `C:\DevCamp\HOL\dotnet\04-devops-ci\start`) and copy the contents into the folder you created above.

       ![image](./media/2017-06-21_14_17_00.png)

 1. Open the **copied solution** file in Visual Studio.

-1. Ensure the `Web.config` settings are set to the values for your application (you can copy them from your working copy back from HOL 3).
+1. Ensure the `Web.config` settings are set to the values for your application (you can copy them from your working copy back from HOL 3 - or 2 if you completed the HOL 3 using the HOL 2 solution).

     ```xml
     <!--HOL 2-->